Asymptotic Consistency of $\alpha-$R\'enyi-Approximate Posteriors: Introduction

 At a high level, the idea behind VB is to approximate the intractable posterior $\pi(\theta|\nX)$ with an element $q(\theta)$ of some simpler class of distributions $\cQ$.
 Examples of $\cQ$ include the family of Gaussian distributions, delta functions, or the family of factorized `mean-field' distributions that discard correlations between components of $\theta$.
 The variational solution $q$ is the element of $\cQ$ that is closest to $\pi(\theta|\nX)$, where closeness is measured in terms of the Kullback-Leibler (KL) divergence.
 Thus, $q$ is the solution to:

 We term this as the \klvb\ method.
-From the non-negativity of the Kullback-Leibler divergence, we can view this as minimizing a lower-bound to the logarithm of the marginal probability of the observations, $\log p(\nX) = \log \left(\int p(\nX,\theta) \mathrm{d} \theta \right)$.
+From the non-negativity of the KL divergence, we can view this as maximizing a lower-bound to the logarithm of the model \textit{evidence} marginal probability of the observations , $\log p(\nX) = \log \left(\int p(\nX,\theta) \mathrm{d} \theta \right)$.
 This lower-bound, called the variational lower-bound or evidence lower bound (ELBO) is defined as

 Optimizing the two equations above with respect to $q$ does not involve either calculating expectations with respect to the intractable posterior $\pi(\theta|\nX)$, or evaluating the posterior normalization constant.
-As a consequence, a number of standard optimization algorithms can be used to select the best approximation $q(\theta)$ to the posterior distribution, examples including expectation-maximization~\cite{neal1998view} and gradient-based~\cite{kingma2013auto} methods.
+As a consequence, a number of standard optimization algorithms can be used to select the best approximation $q(\theta)$ to the posterior distribution, examples including expectation-maximization~\citep{neal1998view} and gradient-based~\citep{kingma2013auto} methods.
 This has allowed the application of Bayesian methods to increasingly large datasets and high-dimensional settings.
-Despite their widespread popularity in the machine learning, and more recently, the statistics communities, it is only recently that variational methods have been been studied theoretically~\cite{alquier2017concentration,abdellatif2018,WaBl2017,yang2017alpha, ZhGa2017}.
+Despite their widespread popularity in the machine learning, and more recently, the statistics communities, it is only recently that variational Bayesian methods have been studied theoretically~\citep{alquier2017concentration,abdellatif2018,WaBl2017,yang2017alpha, ZhGa2017}.

-\subsection{R\'enyi divergence minimization}
+\subsection{R\'enyi Divergence Minimization}

 Despite its popularity, variational Bayes has a number of well-documented limitations.
-An important one is its tendency to produce approximations that underestimate the spread of the posterior distribution~\cite{LiTu2016}: in essence, the variational Bayes solution tends to match closely with the dominant mode of the posterior.
+An important one is its tendency to produce approximations that underestimate the spread of the posterior distribution~\citep{TuSh2011a,LiTu2016}: in essence, the variational Bayes solution tends to match closely with the dominant mode of the posterior.
 This arises from the choice of the divergence measure $\text{KL}(q(\theta)\|\pi(\theta|\nX)) = \mathbb{E}_q[\log(q(\theta)/\pi(\theta|\nX))]$, which does not penalize solutions where $q(\theta)$ is small while $\pi(\theta|\nX)$ is large.
 While many statistical applications only focus on the mode of the distribution, definite calculations of the variance and higher moments are critical in predictive and decision-making problems.